txusballesteros/android-bind/README.md

      protected void onResume() {
         ...

-        //Use this code to init the data binding process.
+        //Use this code to start the data binding process.
         //  In this case execute the binding between your Model Class and your app UI. myModelBinder.bind();

-        //Use this code to init the reversed data binding process.
+        //Use this code to start the reversed data binding process.
         //  In this case execute the binding between your app UI and your Model Class. myModelBinder.bindReverse();
      }